 All this information sent by the waste producers is included in the Data Bases developed by Enresa to control the inventory of wastes.

-In the case of wastes coming from the dismantling of nuclear power plants and other facilities, Enresa, as the company responsible of these projects (up to now in Vandellós I, PIMIC/CIEMAT and José Cabrera), has developed specific management systems in order to control the materials and wastes generated and their subsequent management.
+In the case of wastes coming from the dismantling of nuclear power plants and other facilities, Enresa, as the company responsible of these projects (up to now in Vandellós I, Pimic/Ciemat, José Cabrera and Santa María de Garoña), has developed specific management systems in order to control the materials and wastes generated and their subsequent management.
 In case they are finally managed as radioactive waste, this information is turned over in the Data Bases already mentioned.

 In terms of future estimates for the dismantling of Spanish nuclear facilities, Enresa has developed some studies to be able to make some forecasts on quantities, typologies and uncertainties.